srschaecher/PAXminer/README.md

 <img src="https://f3nation.com/wp-content/uploads/2020/07/f3_2000x2000_circle-1024x1024-1-1024x1024-1-e1594083589231.png" align="right" />

 # PAXminer
 PAXminer is a set of scripts that retrieve and parse messages from an F3 unit's Slack communications channels in order to pull key information out of Backblasts and store that information in a database for recordkeeping purposes.
-PAXminer pulls the following infomation from Backblasts and sends it to a database you will manage in AWS RDS (Amazon Web Services - Relational Database Service).
+PAXminer pulls the following infomation from Backblasts and sends it to a shared database in AWS RDS (Amazon Web Services - Relational Database Service).
+Each region using PAXminer gets a dedicated schema for their data.

 - AO
 - Date of the Beatdown